Particular/docs.particular.net/nservicebus/hosting/critical-errors.md

 ## When to override the default critical error action

-The default behavior is to stop the endpoint and not the process.
-It is recommended to exit the process when a critical error occurs.
-Not overriding the critical error callback will result in the endpoint instance to stop processing messages without the ability to recover from this state.
+The default action should be overridden in the following scenarios:

+ * When using [NServiceBus Host](/nservicebus/hosting/nservicebus-host), in case some custom operations should be performed before the endpoint process is exited.
+ * When self hosting.

+Warning: The default action should be always overriden when self-hosting NServiceBus, as by default when a critical error occurs NServiceBus will stop the endpoint without exiting the process.

-NOTE: If not killing the process and just disposing the bus, be aware that any `Send` operations will result in [ObjectDisposedException](https://msdn.microsoft.com/en-us/library/system.objectdisposedexception.aspx) being thrown.
+NOTE: If the endpoint is stopped without exiting the process, then any `Send` operations will result in [ObjectDisposedException](https://msdn.microsoft.com/en-us/library/system.objectdisposedexception.aspx) being thrown.

-Consider the following when implementing a critical error callback:
+When implementing a custom critical error callback:

-- If calling any code wrap it in a `try..finally`, making sure the process will invoke exit code in the `finally` like `Environment.FailFast` if any code fails.
-- Flush any loggers used which makes sure any unwritten log state is written/pushed to its target(s) making sure the tail of the log is not lost as [Environment.FailFast](https://msdn.microsoft.com/en-us/library/dd289240.aspx) will immediately exit the process.
- - Flush appenders for [NLog](http://nlog-project.org/documentation/v4.3.0/html/M_NLog_LogManager_Shutdown.htm) or [log4net](https://logging.apache.org/log4net/log4net-1.2.11/release/sdk/log4net.LogManager.Shutdown.html) state by calling `LogManager.Shutdown();`.
+- To exit the process use the [Environment.FailFast](https://msdn.microsoft.com/en-us/library/dd289240.aspx) method.
+In case of send-only endpoints, also [Environment.Exit](https://msdn.microsoft.com/en-us/library/system.environment.exit(v=vs.110).aspx) may be used.
+- The code should be wrapped in a `try...finally` clause.
+In the `try` block perform any custom operations, in the `finally` block call the method that exits the process.
-- Flush any state/caches used if such data structures would be written/persisted at a certain interval or regular graceful shutdown.
+- The custom operations should include flushing any in-memory state and cached data, if normally its persisted at a certain interval or during graceful shutdown.
+For example, flush appenders for [NLog](http://nlog-project.org/documentation/v4.3.0/html/M_NLog_LogManager_Shutdown.htm) or [log4net](https://logging.apache.org/log4net/log4net-1.2.11/release/sdk/log4net.LogManager.Shutdown.html) state by calling `LogManager.Shutdown();`.
-- It is easiest to call [Environment.FailFast](https://msdn.microsoft.com/en-us/library/dd289240.aspx) or [Environment.Exit](https://msdn.microsoft.com/en-us/library/system.environment.exit(v=vs.110).aspx).

-Rely on the environment hosting the endpoint process for it to be automatically restarted.
+Whenever possible rely on the environment hosting the endpoint process to automatically restart it:

-- IIS: When hosting in IIS the IIS host will automatically spawn a new instance
+- IIS: The IIS host will automatically spawn a new instance.
 - Windows Service: The OS can restart the service after 1 minute if [Windows Service Recovery](/nservicebus/hosting/windows-service.md#installation-restart-recovery) is enabled.

 WARNING: It is important to consider the effect these defaults will have on other things hosted in the same process.
 For example if co-hosting NServiceBus with a web-service or website.

 ## Raising Critical error